savonet/blog/_posts/2024-10-11-a-faster-liquidsoap-part-deux.md

 ![Fun gif](https://github.com/user-attachments/assets/6e06ebb3-7e1e-4cd3-a546-919ca762b4e1)

+## TL;DR

+If you are lazy, here's the most important information in this post:

+**⚠️ Make sure to enable script caching to optimize memory consumption! ⚠️**

+Now, let's get to our in-depth stuff!

+### Introduction

 Now that we've explored the optimization of script loading in [the first part](2024-06-13-a-faster-liquidsoap) of this series, it's time to look at the memory side of things!